 Cleanliness of your car’s interior is as important a car’s exterior.
 Since the exterior of a car is most prominent, the majority of car owners prefer to focus more on it which I might add is the linear approach to doing things.
 Forgetting the fact that interior maintenance is essential for both, hygiene and looks.
-A well-kept interior of a car increases driving comfort, giving you an internal ease, while putting a good impression on the passengers.
+Car interior accessories increases driving comfort, giving you an internal ease, while putting a good impression on the passengers.
 Think of it this way – not taking care of your car’ interior is just like wearing new clothes but not taking regular baths to rinse yourselves off all germs and dead skin cells.

 In my last article, I wrote on ‘Glass Coating’ of vehicles.
 My keen focus is to cover almost all topics related to Detailing.
 So today I chose to write on ‘Detailing of a Car’s Interior.’
 I have always been doing my car’s detailing myself.
 So, everything that I’ve mentioned below is a culmination of my research, habits, and tricks.
 Believe it or not, frequent trips to a detailing shop can end up costing you a lot if you are not careful.
 The answer to saving money is to do it yourself.